google-research/neural-structural-optimization/README.md

 ### The hard way

-Install dependencies manually or with your favorite package manager.
+Install Python dependencies manually or with your favorite package manager.

 Required dependencies for running anything at all:

-- Python 3.7
+- Python 3.6
 - Abseil Python
 - Autograd
+- dataclasses (if using Python <3.7)
 - NumPy
 - SciPy
 - Scikit-Image